 Much of the work on Islamic history suffers from the limitation of an excessive focus on the Middle East.
 Islam is a global enterprise.
 The center of gravity of the Islamic world is closer to Delhi, Lahore and Kuala Lumpur than it is to Cairo and Baghdad.
 This work seeks to capture the panorama of Islamic history as it vaults the Afro-Eurasian continent from Morocco to Indonesia.

-The encyclopedia is the work of Dr. Nazeer Ahmed, a scientist, scholar, historian, philanthropist and legislator.
-Much of the work first appeared in the Minaret magazine, New York during 1995-97 and was later compiled into a two-volume treatise “Islam in Global History – from the death of Prophet Muhammed to the First World War”.
+The encyclopedia is the work of Prof. Dr. Nazeer Ahmed, a scientist, inventor, historian, legislator, entrepreneur and philanthropist.
+Much of the work first appeared in the Minaret magazine, New York during 1994-97 and was later compiled into a two-volume treatise “Islam in Global History – from the death of Prophet Muhammed (peace be upon him) to the First World War”.
 More articles have been added over the years to capture some of the critical moments in the twentieth and twenty-first centuries.
 The book was first published by Suhail Academy, Lahore and was later republished in the United States.
 It has been translated into Urdu, Farsi, Hindi and Malayalam.

 An ambitious work of this magnitude cannot be the work of a single person.
-The American Institute of Islamic History which maintains this site invites articles from scholars around the world about historical events or the great men and women whose footprints have shaped the historical process.
+The American Institute of Islamic History which maintains this site invites articles from scholars around the globe about historical events or the great men and women whose footprints have shaped the historical process.
 All articles will go through peer review and will be published with due credit to the authors.
 Please forward your articles to firstname.lastname@example.org.